aws-ia/terraform-aws-eks-blueprints-addons/docs/cluster-proportional-autoscaler.md

 coredns-7975d6fb9b-xqqwp   1/1     Running   0          21h
 ```

-Change the following parameters in the hcl code above:
+Change the following parameters in the hcl code above so a scaling event can be easily triggered:
 ```hcl
         config:
           linear: